FELA Lawyer • Attorney for Injured Railroad Workers

 Railroad workers are not covered by the standard employee’s compensation laws.
 The Federal Employer Liability Act was adopted by Congress in 1908 after a high number of railroad work-related deaths.
 FELA allows injured railroad workers and their families to sue a company when an injury is directly related to their work.

-FELA was enacted to relieve the financial burdens placed on railroad workers from:
+Congress enacted FELA to relieve the financial burdens placed on railroad workers from the following:

 - Wage loss

 - And other damages

 FELA claims generally have a statute of limitations of three years from the date of injury to file your lawsuit.
 If you fail to file a claim after the three years, your claim will likely be dismissed.
 FELA cases can be complex and difficult to navigate.
 It is important for you to hire a skilled railroad injury lawyer to guide you through the process.

 How Can a FELA Lawyer Prove Liability?